The three "layers" of graphene monolayer and their analog generalized uncertainty principles: Conclusions

 where $[X^{i},X^{j}] = 0 = [P^{i},P^{j}]$.
 As we shall comment in a moment, this GUP contains the other two GUPs and generalizes them.

-Also noticeable is the ``canonical way'', that is the ladder of the canonical transformations all the way from the first to the last level, $(I) \to (II) \to (IV)$.
-This is achieved by paying the price of complicated expressions for $X_0^i (x,p)$ and $X^i(x,p)$, that somehow suggest that the most natural way is the one including GUPs.
+Also noticeable is the ``canonical way,'' which is the ladder of the canonical transformations all the way from the first to the last level, $(I) \to (II) \to (IV)$.
+This is achieved by paying the price of complicated expressions for $X_0^i (x,p)$ and $X^i(x,p)$, which somehow suggest that the most natural way is the one including GUPs.
 In particular, the transformation from $(I)$ to $(II)$ is achieved when $X_0^i (x,p)$ is given by (\ref{supercoordinates_canonical})

 and clearly the momenta $P_0^i(p)$ are those of (\ref{SupermomentumCartesian}).
-To take the next step, that is from $(II)$ to $(IV)$, one needs coordinates as given in (\ref{first_relation})
+To take the next step, that is from $(II)$ to $(IV)$, one needs coordinates as given in (\ref{first_relation}),

-that together with the momenta in (\ref{hypermomenta}) are the canonical trasformation from the Supervariables to the Hypervariables.
+which together with the momenta in (\ref{hypermomenta}) are the canonical transformation from the supervariables to the hypervariables.

 We can go all the way from the standard variables, by expressing $X^i(x,p)$, as given in (\ref{hypercoordinates_canonical_GUP_super}), together with $P^i(p)$ as given in (\ref{HypermomentaCartesian}).